-Moves to create a sixth form at a South Tyneside special needs school could be brought forward by a year, if given the go-ahead by councillors.
+Plans to build a sixth form at a special needs school could be brought forward by a year

 Members of South Tyneside Council’s Cabinet will be asked next week to bring forward a proposal from the Governing Body of Epinay Business and Enterprise School in Jarrow to raise the age limit at the school to 18.